huijing/personal-website-v3/src/content/blog/2015-04-06-drupal-101-alternative-accordion.md

 There are a couple of recommendations from the Yahoo Design Pattern Library on accordion presentation, like highlighting the current panel and having the most important panel open by default.
 I just chose to open the first panel by default.

 1. The accordion functionality requires use of basic jQuery.
-There are a number of ways to add Javascript to your site.
+There are a number of ways to add JavaScript to your site.
 I suggest reading [this article](https://web.archive.org/web/20150810090412/http://wearepropeople.com:80/blog/7-ways-to-add-custom-js-and-css-to-a-page-in-drupal) by [Kirill Cebotari](https://www.drupal.org/u/oresh) to familiarise yourself with all of them.
 I'm using the second method, including it in the .info file of my theme.
 2. If you don't have one already, create a _js_ folder in your theme folder, and create a file called _script.js_ in this new folder.

    ```